 EIA Ref # Environmental Protection Measures / Mitigation Measures Objectives of the Recommended Measures & Main Concern to Address Who to implement the measures?
 When to implement the measures?
 Implementation Status 6.47 Non-inert C&amp;D materials for disposal at landfills; Chemical waste; and General refuse.
 To implement on-site sorting facilitating reuse and recycling of materials as well as proper disposal of waste.
 Contractor Throughout the whole construction phase Implemented.
-6.50 Recommendations for good site practices during the construction activities include: To implement on-site sorting facilitating reuse and recycling of materials as well as proper disposal of waste.
-Contractor Throughout the whole construction phase Implemented.
-Training of site personnel in, site cleanliness, proper waste management and chemical handling procedures; Provision of sufficient waste disposal points and regular collection of waste; Appropriate measures to minimize windblown litter and dust during transportation of waste by either covering trucks or by transporting wastes in enclosed containers; • Regular cleaning and maintenance programme for drainage systems, sumps and oil interceptors; and • Separation of chemical wastes for special handling and appropriate treatment.
+6.50 Recommendations for good site practices during the construction activities include: Contractor Throughout the whole construction phase Implemented.
+Training of site personnel in, site cleanliness, proper waste management and chemical handling procedures; Provision of sufficient waste disposal points and regular collection of waste; • Appropriate measures to minimize windblown litter and dust during transportation of waste by either covering trucks or by transporting wastes in enclosed containers; • Regular cleaning and maintenance programme for drainage systems, sumps and oil interceptors; and • Separation of chemical wastes for special handling and appropriate treatment.

 EIA Ref # Environmental Protection Measures / Mitigation Measures Objectives of the Recommended Measures & Main Concern to Address Who to implement the measures?
 When to implement the measures?
-Implementation \$ Status 6.51 Recommendations for waste reduction measures include: Sorting of demolition debris and excavated materials from demolition works to recover reusable/ recyclable portions (i.e. soil, broken concrete, metal etc.); Segregation and storage of different types of waste in different containers, skips or stockpiles to enhance reuse or recycling of materials and their proper disposal; Encourage collection of aluminium cans by providing separate labelled bins to enable this waste to be segregated from other general refuse generated by the workforce; Proper storage and site practices to minimize the potential for damage or construction materials; Plan and stock construction materials and unnecessary To implement on-site sorting facilitating reuse and recycling of materials as well as proper disposal of waste.
-Contractor Throughout the whole construction phase Implemented as per programme. construction
+Implementation Status 6.51 Recommendations for waste reduction measures include: Sorting of demolition debris and excavated materials from demolition works to recover reusable/ recyclable portions (i.e. soil, broken concrete, metal etc.); Segregation and storage of different types of waste in different containers, skips or stockpiles to enhance reuse or recycling of materials and their proper disposal; Encourage collection of aluminium cans by providing separate labelled bins to enable this waste to be segregated from other general refuse generated by the workforce; To implement on-site sorting facilitating reuse and recycling of materials as well as proper disposal of waste.
+Contractor Throughout the whole construction phase Implemented as per construction programme.
+Proper storage and site practices to minimize the potential for damage or contamination of construction materials; Plan and stock construction materials carefully to minimize amount of waste generated and avoid unnecessary